DRUGS - OPIOIDS & Prescription

 parents taking them.
 It doesn’t have the same stigma as using street

-- Drug Danger.
+- Teens and Drug Danger.
 Non-prescribed

 prescription drugs are dangerous.
 The prescription drugs (pain killers